juseg/alps/articles/erosion/response-referee1.md

     The validity of the model results at high elevation is discussable.
-    Cristalline massifs such as the Ecrins, Gran Paradiso, Monte Rosa, Aare,
-    \"Otztal and Tauern Massifs locally exhibit a strikingly high erosion potential.
+    Cristalline massifs such as the Ecrins, Gran Paradiso, Monte Rosa, Aare, Ötztal and Tauern Massifs locally exhibit a strikingly high erosion potential.
 However, the computation of glacier flow velocities on such steep surfaces is strongly limited by the model horizontal resolution of 1\,km, the shallow-ice glacier flow physics (Imhof et al., 2019), and